Tana River Mangabey, Cercocebus galeritus

 Tana River mangabeys are medium-sized monkeys with long, light gray hair over most of their bodies.
 On the bellies, their hair transitions to a cream color.
 Their forearms and hands are darker than the rest of their bodies.
 Their faces are dark gray, except for their white eyelids, and framed by a crest that parts in the middle.
 Males are overall larger than females, and their tail is about 33% longer.
 Besides that, they do not exhibit any other sexual dimorphism.
 Infants have pink faces, ears, and limbs, and do not have a crown.
 Tana River mangabeys have jaws and teeth that are specially adapted to their diet.
 They have very thick enamel on their molars and an extremely powerful jaw that can provide the crushing force needed for seed crushing.

-Tana River mangabeys are frugivores, supplementing their diet with stems, leaves, insects, and fungi.
+Tana River mangabeys are frugivores, primarily eating fruits, and supplementing their diet with stems, leaves, insects, and fungi.
 They are flexible eaters, adapting to what the season has to offer.
 This flexibility has been crucial as their habitat continues to become fragmented and degraded.

 Behavior and Lifestyle

 Highly social animals, Tana River mangabeys live in multi-female social groups with an average size of 27 individuals.
-A typical group composition is two adult males, seven adult females, two subadults males, two subadult females, ten juveniles, and four infants.
+Typical group composition is two adult males, seven adult females, two subadult males, two subadult females, ten juveniles, and four infants.
 There is typically one alpha male who dominates mating opportunities, and sometimes a beta male that is tolerated.

 Groups occupy home ranges of 114 acres (0.46 km²) in area on average, about one-third of which may overlap with other groups.
 Their home ranges are flexible, expanding when food is scarce, another adaption to habitat degradation.
 Relations between different groups vary depending on the time of year.
 When food is scarce, groups tend to stick to non-overlapping parts of their territory, with adult males using loud calls to ensure that groups are spaced apart.
 When groups do interact during these months, there may be a confrontation, although generally Tana River mangabeys are quite peaceful.
 During months when food is abundant, multiple groups may move and feed together.
 Groups may even come together during times of food abundance as a way to avoid inbreeding, since this also tends to be a time of increased conception.